EwanMcA/PubMed-Browser/README.md

 ## Build

-Use pip or pipenv to install required packages into python virtual environment using the supplied Pipfile.
+Use pipenv to install required packages into python virtual environment using the supplied Pipfile.
+(I used python3.8 but 3.7 - 3.9 should be ok)

 `python ./init-db.py`
 `cd frontend`